csb324/eleventy-obsidian-ninareth/notes/Session Notes/notes-89.md

 [[Costi]] goes to spare with [[Rhynilex Svenik|Rhynilex]].
 He becomes her *student*, and turns out he does like a girl with a knife.
 He comes back to our quarters for us all to get our long rest.

-The next day, [[Costi]] thinks about any [[AVAD]] professors who knows anything about ilithid named [[Professor Rohed]].
+The next day, [[Costi]] thinks about any [[AVAD]] professors who knows anything about ilithid named [[People/Eberron/Professor Rohed]].
 "Professor, crazy question.
 Ever heard of [[Alhoon]]?
 What do you know?
 All information is useful.
 How do you kill?
 Hope you're well. [[Costi|Constantine]].
 Thanks", he responds "Academic, I hope. [[Alhoon]] share phalectory.
 Unlikely to revive, but transfer memories and knowledge.
 They die like any other.
 Careful!"

 We split up into three groups with [[The Burning Sons]]. [[Rhynilex Svenik|Rhyn]], [[Costi]], [[Rieltar]], and [[Durembur]] fight a hoard of undead creatures. [[Jade]], [[Freya]], [[Skiv]], and [[Felnyra Svenik]] fight several unusual umberhulk, they have different features. [[Hugh]], [[Rez]], [[Nekto]], and a beefy drow find an underground pool of water and a hydra.